Jahongir2007/sculterjs/README.md

 });
 ```
 ### In Sculter.JS, delete the row in the Table according to the information provided.
-In SQl, you can delete a row that contains information from the table.
+In SQL, you can delete a row that contains information from the table.
 It will be displayed with the query `WHERE`.
 ```sql
 DELETE FROM customers WHERE address = 'Mountain 21' -- We delete the Mountain 21 information row
 ```